-According to Arun Jaitley, the Finance Minister of India, GST will have a significant impact in curbing excessive inflation.
+According to Arun Jaitley, the Former Finance Minister of India, GST will have a significant impact in curbing excessive inflation.
 Services and products such as beauty, electronics attract different types of taxes depending on the state that the consumer is staying in, but the implementation of this bill will remove ambiguity.
 Another objective of this GST Bill is to remove the possibility of excessive taxation on individuals.

 As of now, the State and the Centre calculate and levy taxes based not on the original cost of the service or product but on the layers of tax that are already being levied on the same service or product.
 This will have an adverse effect on the GDP or Gross Domestic Product of the nation.
 Through this bill, tax evasion will also be checked and business operations will become simpler.
 Essential products such as food grains and agricultural products will not be taxed so as to keep an eye on inflation.